seojeong-oh/mom-dad-lab/README.md

-Hello
-My name is seo-jeong
+This file is image classification code